-Refer to Section 6.3.2.4
+Bluff Park Refer to Section 6.3.2.4

-Bluff Park is divided into two areas, a Home Owner's Association controlled "Aquatics and Tennis Club" and the remainder, a publiclyaccessible, active recreation park.
+Bluff Park is divided into two areas, a Home Owner's Association controlled "Aquatics and Tennis Club" and the remainder, a publicly-accessible, active recreation park.
 Bluff Park does not connect to Darby Park due to steep slope conditions.

 Bluff Park provides a venue for outdoor activity and recreation that contributes to an overall improvement in the health and quality of life of park visitors.
-A wide variety of program amenities addresses the many needs of the community contributing to the longevity of Hollywood Park.
-As a part of a cohesive network of open space, Bluff Park adds community well-being and activity to a long list of benefits collectively offered by the parks located within Hollywoor Park.
+A wide variety of program amenities as dresses the many needs of the community contributing to the longevity of Hollywood Park.
+As a part of a cohesive network of open space, Bluff Park adds community well-being and activity to a long list of benefits collectively offered by the parks located within Hollywood Park.

-Menu of Potential Program Amenitie (Home Owner's

-Association Aquatics and Tennis Club)
+Menu of Potential Program Amenitie (Home Owner's Association Aquatics and Tennis Cl.b)

 - Aquatic club

-- Junior Olympic-sized swimming pool
+- Junior Olympic-sized swim ning pool

 - Spa

-- Restroom and changing rooms
+- Restroom and changin rooms

 - Outdoor fireplace and seating area

 - Kiddie pool

 - Tennis courts

-- Possible reuse of Hollywood Park Turf Club entry pavilion
+- Possible reuse A Hollywood Park Turf Club entry pavilion